Sleepwalking scene: Adaptations

 In modern times, Francesca Annis garnered attention for her performance in Roman Polanski's film version of Macbeth (1971), in which she performs the sleepwalking soliloquy in the nude.
 The critic Kenneth Tynan was present when the scene was shot:Francesca does it very sportingly and with no fuss ... though of course the set is closed, great curtains are drawn around the acting area ... and the wardrobe mistress rushes to cover Francesca with a dressing gown the instant Roman says, 'Cut'.

+Throne of Blood, an adaptation of Macbeth in medieval Japan, depicts the scene as a more direct interaction between Washizu (Macbeth) and Asaji (Lady Macbeth), with him attempting to confront his wife after their servants report her to be compulsively washing her hands in a basin, only to find her completely unresponsive.